 A second single was planned for release prior to the release of the 6th album “Reunion” and was called “Heaven”.
 The song resembled “Can’t Stop Raving” slightly but was a great song nonetheless.
 The release date, initially planned for the end of March was postponed until mid-April for unknown reasons but Dune fans didn’t mind waiting.
 The video was already being played on music stations on TV and the fans eagerly awaited the chance to own the single.

 However it was suddenly announced on the Dune website that the release of “Heaven” would not go ahead as planned due to legal reasons.
 It emerged that the song bared a great resemblance to a song of another group A7 called “Piece Of Heaven” (combination of the groups Avancada & Central Seven) and it was ruled by the courts that Dune’s version could not be released.
 It is likely that Dune tried to come to an arrangement with A7 so that “Heaven” could be released but unfortunately thiswas not successful.
 And fans must do it with only the promo release of “Heaven”, this single is now much wanted!
 After that they wanted to release “Back to the future” but their record-company Virgin Records didn’t see a hit in it and the release of “Back to the future” and the album “Reunion” where cancelled.
+There where also some issues with Verena again… but this time these issues have not been brought out (a few years later Dune confirmed that they had a great time with Verena but she was also one of the reasons the Dune project stopped).

 It was then announced that Dune had decided to take a break again, thus postponing the release of the album “Reunion”.
 They ensured however that they would return at some point.